What is Accounting? Evolution, Basics & More

 Did you know?
 The first known use of accounting was in ancient Mesopotamia, where merchants used clay tokens to record transactions!

-• Accounting dates back to ancient civilizations like Mesopotamia and Egypt.
+1. Accounting traces its origins back to ancient civilizations like Mesopotamia and Egypt.

-• Luca Pacioli formalized the double-entry bookkeeping system in the 15th century.
+2. Luca Pacioli standardized the double-entry bookkeeping system in the 15th century.

-• Key accounting principles include the business entity concept, the money measurement concept, and the dual aspect principle.
+4. The most significant concepts in accounting are the business entity concept, the money measurement concept, and the dual aspect principle.

 Quiz Questions